ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 # **Part 2: Working with Flourish**
-## 📈The grid of Line chart working with Flourish 1
+## 📈The grid of Line chart working with Flourish
-Here is the chart about General Government Debt-to-GDP Ratio from 1995 to 2021 of OECD member countries:
+Here is the grid of line chart about General Government Debt-to-GDP Ratio from 1995 to 2021 of OECD member countries:
 <div class="flourish-embed flourish-chart" data-src="visualisation/12550638" width="800" height="600"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 ## 📊The grid of column chart working with Flourish